Seifert hypersurfaces of 2-knots and Chern-Simons functional: Convergence theorem and Proof of main theorems

 \end{enumerate} If $[Y]=0$, then

-for any $s$ and $k$. \end{thm} The proof of \cref{emb1} is decomposed into two parts.
-The first part is the case of $[Y] \neq 0$.
-The second part is the case of $[Y] = 0$.
-This part gives an extension of the main theorem in \cite{Ma18}.
+for any $s$ and $k$. \end{thm} The proof of \cref{emb1} is decomposed into two cases: $[Y] \neq 0$ and $[Y] = 0$.
+The first case gives an extension of the main theorem in \cite{Ma18}.
 However, the proof is not the same.
-We do not use the ASD moduli spaces on $4$-manifolds with periodic ends.
-We only use that on $4$-manifolds with cylindrical ends.
+In \cite{Ma18}, the author used ASD moduli spaces for $4$-manifolds with periodic ends to prove the main result.
+However, in this paper, we only use ASD moduli spaces for $4$-manifolds with cylindrical ends.
 The essential part of the proof is contained in the proof of \cref{seq}.